ivy-llc/ivy/contributing.md

 You can pick an open issue to contribute from our [ToDo list issues](https://github.com/unifyai/ivy/issues?q=is%3Aopen+is%3Aissue+label%3AToDo), which is the placeholder of our subtasks.

-We have a clear process for contributors to engage with such ToDo lists:
+Please, follow the next process to choose your subtask:

 ## Steps: